dai-shi/blog/content/posts/react-hooks-usestate-and-usereducer-are-equivalent-in-theoretical-expressiveness/index.md

 ### Example

-If you create a custom hook, whether you useState or useReducer is just about internal implementation issue.
+If you create a custom hook, whether you useState or useReducer is just about an internal implementation issue.
 Let's look at an example.
 We implement a simple counter example with two hooks.
 For both cases, hooks return action callbacks, which is important to hide implementation details in this comparison.